Switching Bank Accounts: A Five-Step Guide

 Moving to another bank can be tricky, so it is not uncommon for people to delay it as much as they can to avoid going through the hassle of the entire process.
 However, if you are unsatisfied with your bank or feel like you need an upgrade, dedicating the time to do a proper switch could prove very rewarding.

-So, if you are looking for the easiest way to switch banks, start by considering all your options even before you select a bank.
+Start by considering all your options even before you select a bank.
 Setting up your new online accounts should be simple.
 However, try to be thorough when transferring your deposits and recurring payments to a new bank.
 Forgetting to move everything can result in costly fees down the line.

 Still, don’t hesitate to switch banks just because the account transfer process can be a pain: it’s not worth staying with a bank you are not satisfied with simply because you cannot be bothered going through the account/card transfer process.